camunda/camunda-docs/docs/self-managed/platform-deployment/overview.md

 You have the following options to run the above components in a self-managed fashion:

-- [**Helm/Kubernetes**](./helm-kubernetes/overview.md): We strongly recommend using Kubernetes to run Camunda 8 in production.
-In addition to stock Kubernetes we also officially support variety of providers like Red Hat OpenShift and Amazon EKS.
-Also using Kubernetes with Minikube or KIND can be an interesting environment to run Camunda 8 locally on developer machines.
+- [**Kubernetes**](./helm-kubernetes/overview.md): We strongly recommend using Kubernetes to run Camunda 8 in production.
+We provide supported HELM charts to deploy Camunda 8 into your clusters.
+We suport [CNCF Certified Kubernetes disctributions](https://www.cncf.io/training/certification/software-conformance/) including a variety of providers like RedHat OpenShift and Amazon EKS.
+Consider using Minikube or KIND to run Camunda 8 locally on developer machines.
 - [**Docker**](./docker.md): You can run the provided Docker images of the components, also in production.
 For your convenience, we provide a Docker Compose configuration to run Camunda 8 on developer machines.
 Note that the Docker Compose configuration is **not** optimized for production usage, but for local development.
 - [**Manual**](./manual.md): You can run the Java applications on a local or virtual machine if it provides a supported Java Virtual Machine (JVM).
 This allows you to run Camunda on virtual machines or bare metal and offers a significant amount of flexibility.
 However, you will need to configure the details for the components to interact correctly yourself.
 We consider this a last resort.
 Note that Windows/Mac is **not** supported for production usage of Zeebe.